puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_relationships.markdown

 ### Ordering and Notification

-Puppet has two types of resource relationships:
+Puppet has two kinds of resource relationships:

 * Ordering
 * Ordering with notification